willkg/douglas/docs/config_variables.rst

 =====================
-Configuring Pyblosxom
+Configuring Douglas
 =====================

-You configure a Pyblosxom blog by setting configuration variables in a Python file called ``config.py``.
-Each Pyblosxom blog has its own ``config.py`` file.
+You configure a Douglas blog by setting configuration variables in a Python file called ``config.py``.
+Each Douglas blog has its own ``config.py`` file.

 This chapter documents the ``config.py`` variables.
 Some of these are